thiensean/DeepLearningCV/README.md

 Next step in the research and development work will be to improve this model and to use Mask R-CNN to include image segmentation.

-Task 1: Mask R-CNN by expanding on the current Functional API model architecture.
+Task 1: Mask R-CNN by expanding on the current Functional API model architecture. <br>
-Task 2: Single Shot Detectors
+Task 2: Single Shot Detectors <br>
-Task 3: YOLO on custom dataset
+Task 3: YOLO on custom dataset <br>

 ## Sources: